johncyril/JG-GiftAid/Submission.ReadMe.md

 		Auto-generating those controllers has resulted in further problems with not being able to access ModelState in the controller
 		Re-generating as an abstract class allowed me to now use the model state.
 Small annoyance of losing the Async suffix to the methods.
 		I actually think this is much cleaner and clearer.
 [ApiController] annotation makes things lovely
+- Documentation
+	- Couldn't find a way to serve up the swagger.yaml.
+	- Documentation is generated in middleware